-The Appendix comprises the Technical Report version of the 2045 LRTP.
-These appendices document the process, store technical evaluations of project selection, record public and stakeholder comments, and detail other aspects of the 2045 process not included in the chapters.
-Throughout the 2045 LRTP, there are references to the Appendix, where readers can obtain additional detail on any given topic.
+The appendix comprises the Technical Report version of the 2045 LRTP.
+These appendices document the process, store technical evaluations of project selection, record public and stakeholder comments, and details other aspect of the 2045 process not included in the chapters.
+Throughout the 2045 LRTP, there are references to the appendix, where readers can obtain additional detail on any given topic.